gawatu/windowsserverdocs/WindowsServerDocs/administration/system-insights/system-insights-management.md

 In addition to on-demand predictions, you can configure periodic predictions for each capability so that the specified capability is automatically invoked on a predefined schedule.
 Use the **Get-InsightsCapabilitySchedule** cmdlet to see capability schedules:

 >[!TIP]
->[Use the pipe in PowerShell to see information for all capabilities returned by the **Get-InsightsCapability** cmdlet.]
+>[Use the pipeline operator in PowerShell to see information for all capabilities returned by the **Get-InsightsCapability** cmdlet.]

 ```PowerShell
 Get-InsightsCapability | Get-InsightsCapabilitySchedule